Navigating Japan's Dynamic Real Estate Landscape

 Apartment vs detached house over year of transaction

-Median price per m² over construction year
+Median price per m² by year of transaction

 Apartment vs detached house over year of transaction